Wenlock, Craven Arms and Lightmoor Extension Railway

-The Wenlock, Craven Arms and Lightmoor Extension Railway was a railway in Shropshire, England.
+The Wenlock Railway was a railway in Shropshire, England.
 It was built as two portions either end of the Much Wenlock and Severn Junction Railway between 1864 and 1867 and formed part of the Wellington to Craven Arms Railway.
 For much of its working life it was worked by the Great Western Railway and subsequently the Western Region of British Railways.